RaphaeLcq/CEA-DGM-A-posteriori-/README.md

 The work is based on the estimator proposed by Ainsworth (2007), extended to handle **heterogeneous diffusion problems**, and validated through numerical experiments.

+This is a research prototype.

+The PDF report sums up the theory used and the numerical results.
 ---

 ## Motivation